Thellexcodes/thellex-sandbox-backend/CIRCLE_README.md

 ## Create Wallet Set

-This method creates a wallet set for a user, associating it with their idempotency key and storing the profile in PostgreSQL.
+This method creates a wallet set for a user, associating it with their unique idempotency key created when creating the user and storing the profile in PostgreSQL.

 ```javascript
 async createWalletSet(user: UserEntity): Promise<WalletSetResponseData> {